-This article is similar to my The rotten and corrupt Domain Name System one.
-If you have any interest in this, you should probably read that one first.
+This article is related to my other one about the Domain Name System.
+If you have any interest in this, you should probably read that one as well.

 Once upon a time, in the early-to-mid 1990s, the World-Wide Web was born and started attracting users.
 Right from the start (or at least more or less; we're talking 1994), the rather obvious decision (at the time) was made to have two separate protocols/schemas: "HTTP" and "HTTPS".

-HTTPS (HyperText Transfer Protocol Secure), which has traditionally primarily been used for e-commerce and online bank interfaces, is much more "expensive" to compute (AKA slower) but uses TLS (previously SSL) as an "encryption wrapper" around HTTP.
+HTTPS (HyperText Transfer Protocol Secure), which has traditionally primarily been used for e-commerce and online bank interfaces, is much more "expensive" to compute (slower) but uses TLS (previously SSL) as an "encryption wrapper" around HTTP.
 HTTPS is HTTP with encryption.
-In later years, it has become far more common for perceivably "non-critical" sites such as Wikipedia or Google Search to offer such an interface, and many sites use it only for the login form to save resources while still giving their users some protection.
+In later years, it has become far more common for perceivably "non-critical" sites such as Wikipedia to offer such an interface, but many sites use it only for the login form to save resources while still giving their users some protection.

 Note: "TLS" is the successor to "SSL".
-SSL is still a very common term, but technically wrong when one is referring to TLS, which you more or less always are.
+SSL is still a very common term, but technically wrong when one is referring to TLS, which you more or less always are nowadays.
 Of course, that doesn't stop people from confusing them and capitalizing on the established but now incorrect term.

 The technical details of setting up a TLS certificate are messy and off-topic here, and also vary between Web servers and systems, but what you need to know is this: somebody must "sign" it.
-In practice, this means one of these huge, "trusted" companies, or yourself.
+In practice, this means one of these huge, "trusted" corporations, or yourself.
 Yeah, that's right.
-You can "self-sign" your certificates, and this would be good enough, except for the little, minor issue that if you do, every single visitor to your Web site (assuming that's what's being hosted) is going to get big, flashing, red warnings urging you to not trust this horribly insecure and untrusted site which is all broken and evil and suspicious because the owner hasn't paid for "protection".
+You can "self-sign" your certificates, and this would be good enough, except for the little, minor issue that if you do, every single visitor to your Web site (assuming that's what's being hosted) is going to see big, scary warnings urging you to not trust this horribly insecure and untrusted site which is all broken and evil and suspicious because the owner hasn't paid for "protection".

 I'm not kidding.
 All modern browsers try their very best to make you close the tab entirely and surf elsewhere.
-Even when you know as much as I do about this, it's still scary to see it.
+Even when you know about all of this, it's still scary to see it.
 It really makes you question the site, even though there is no technical reason to.
 Let me explain…

-For this reason, since browser authors (even Mozilla, always claiming to be fighting for your rights and all that) have all ganged up behind the CA Mafia, you have to either use HTTP (unthinkable in many cases) or forget about self-signing and pay one of the companies.
-If they will even let you.
-I'll get back to that.
+In practice, since browser authors (even Mozilla, always claiming to be fighting for your rights and all that) have all ganged up with the CA Mafia, you have to either use HTTP (unthinkable in many cases) or forget about self-signing and paying one of the mobsters.
+(If they'll even let you.
+I'll get back to that.)

 I've bought TLS certification a number of times, and not once have I provided any kind of information except what is required by the standard (country and host name), and as far as I can tell, it has been fully automated every time and never even touched by a human hand (but I'm not 100% sure about that).
 The closest I got to interacting with a human being in this context was the robot which telephoned me to record my name and listen to some code, but that's probably just some legal bullshit and only related to the purchase itself.

 And why would I give them information that will be displayed to users if they look?
 It's clearly not required, and I have no interest whatsoever in doing so either.
-The only reason I and (presumably) most people who don't run Amazon.com or something like that purchase signing, is to get rid of the fake, bullshit errors that all the visitors would otherwise see.
-Basically, you are paying an extortion fee to the CA Mafia, supported by Firefox, Opera, Safari, Internet Explorer and so on.
+The only reason I and (presumably) most people who don't run Amazon.com or something like that purchase certificate signing, is to get rid of the fake, bullshit "errors" that all the visitors would otherwise see.
+Basically, you are paying an extortion fee to the CA Mafia, supported by all the major browser vendors.

 The whole purpose of this system, unless I'm mistaken, was to give people shopping online the confidence and peace of mind to safely trust the store.
 It was not supposed to harass users of any site that has not paid a ransom to some evil business.
 And some of us aren't even allowed to pay them!

-On the technical level, self-signed certificates provide the exact same security level as your Internet bank, provided that you actually connect to the right domain/IP address and not some similar one.
+On the technical level, self-signed certificates provide the exact same security level as your Internet bank, provided that you actually connect to the right domain/IP address and not some phishing site.

 Perhaps the biggest question mark in this whole mess is why browser makers insist on making such a big deal about self-signed certificates.
-And no, the ability to "add an exception" or "install additional CAs" is not neither realistic for the average user nor sensible even for those who know how to.
+And no, the ability to "add an exception" or "install additional CAs" isn't realistic for the average user, nor acceptable even for those who know how.